Vegan Coconut Cake

 Dab different colored splotches of frosting all over your cake using an offset spatula or just a butter knife.

-Smooth it out using a bench scraper/chopper and a cake decorating turntable (if you have them).
+Smooth it out using a bench scraper/chopper and a cake turntable, if you have them.

 I also added a chocolate ganache drip to this one, because chocolate and coconut taste so good together.

-Freeze the cake until frosting is hard to the touch.
-You only need to do this if you’re making the cake in advance or preparing it for a car ride.
-Otherwise, it can stay in the fridge or on the counter in a cake stand with a dome top if you plan to serve it within a day.
+Freeze the cakes until frosting is hard to the touch.
+You only need to do this if you’re making the cakes in advance or preparing them for a car ride.
+Otherwise, they can stay in the fridge or on the counter in a cake stand with a dome top if you plan to serve them within a day.

-Wrap the cake with plastic wrap so that no air can get to it.
+Wrap the cakes with plastic wrap once the frosting is hard to the touch.
+This is to make sure no air can get to it.

 Freeze the cake until 12-24 hours before you’re ready to serve it or until right before you’re ready to deliver it.

-Can I convert this 4-inch cake recipe into a 8-inch or 9-inch cake recipe or a cupcake recipe?
+Can I convert this 4-inch cake recipe into a 8-inch or 9-inch cake recipe?

-- To make this into an 8-inch or 9-inch round cake, just divide the batter evenly into the 2 cake pans and bake them for 30 minutes, or until a toothpick inserted in the center comes out clean.
+To make a 2-layer 8-inch or 9-inch round coconut cake, just divide the batter evenly into two 8 or 9-inch cake pans.
+Use the same method I describe in the recipe of alternating colors of batter when you fill each cake tin.
+Bake them for 30 minutes, or until a toothpick inserted in the center comes out clean.

-- To make this into cupcakes, line 2 cupcake pans with cupcake liners instead of lining a lasagna pan with parchment paper.
-Fill the cupcake liners ⅔ of the way full.
-Bake them on the same rack in the oven (if possible) for 21-25 minutes, or until a toothpick inserted in the center comes out clean.
+To make 24 pastel-colored vegan coconut cupcakes, line 2 cupcake pans with cupcake liners.
+Fill the cupcake liners ⅔ of the way full using different colored dollops of cake batter Bake both cupcake trays on the same rack in the oven (if possible) for 21-25 minutes, or until a toothpick inserted in the center comes out clean.

 Can this vegan coconut cake be made gluten free?

-Sure!
-Just swap out the all-purpose flour with whatever gluten-free flour blend you prefer.
+If you want this to vegan a gluten-free coconut cake, replace the all-purpose flour with whatever gluten-free flour blend you like best.

 What’s the best way to store leftover cake?